 Fighting the Spanish-American War simultaneously in the Pacific and Caribbean underscored America’s need for a canal through the Western Hemisphere’s narrowest point.
 Without a canal, the U.S. had to operate two separate navies, and merchant shipping between the East Coast and West Coast and Asia had to wind around Cape Horn at the southern tip of South America.
 Nicaragua would’ve been a good choice for a canal, with a good system of natural rivers to build on, but French investors who stood to gain from completion of a Panamanian project that they’d begun and given up on convinced U.S. Senators that Nicaraguan volcanoes posed too much danger.
 Colombia controlled this narrower portion of Central America where the French started building a sea-level ditch in the 1880s, and President Roosevelt manufactured a false flag incident by finding some Colombians dissatisfied with their government.
 At first, Colombia agreed to sell the land but when they doubled the price Roosevelt said he wasn’t about to be stopped by “Bogota jackrabbits.”
 The U.S. helped rebels claim independence in the area that became known as Panama.
 That northwest portion of Colombia had rebelled before, but this time the U.S. Navy blocked Colombia’s warships when they went to suppress the uprising.
 Part of the arrangement, of course, was that the U.S. got the Canal Zone; the Navy doesn’t work for free.
 Journalists wrote that the U.S. had “stolen the land fair and square.”
 Roosevelt boasted in his autobiography: “I took the canal and let Congress debate, and while the debate goes on, the canal does also.”

 The French engineers were the same ones who dug the Suez Canal and, at first, the U.S. followed their lead of trying to build a sea-level canal.
 But rather than digging a ditch all the way across the isthmus like the French, the U.S. built locks and a dam that raised water to the level of man-made Gatun Lake in the middle (enlarge this detailed map).
+As you can see on the map below, the Atlantic entrance is actually west of the Pacific entrance.
 Roosevelt enlisted America’s best minds and Caribbean laborers in the biggest engineering challenge in history up until that point, and TR even became the first U.S. president to leave the country while in office when he visited the Canal Zone.

 The canal made use of the steel, oil, and electrical technology that evolved during the Industrial Revolution and was financed by Wall Street tycoons like J.P.
 Morgan and what’s now Citi Bank.
 Mosquitoes plagued the workforce with malaria but quinine vaccines alleviated that danger and they doused breeding waters with kerosene.
 The Panama Canal project took fourteen years, from 1901-1914.
 This stupendous feat didn’t gain much fanfare or media coverage when finished because its opening coincided with the start of World War I. The U.S. ceded control of the canal to Panama in 1977 and, today, a second wider canal running parallel to the first is under construction, which should expedite shipping between Asia and Gulf/Atlantic ports like Houston, Norfolk, Virginia and Elizabeth, New Jersey.